godotengine/godot-docs/classes/class_configfile.rst

 Description
 -----------

 This helper class can be used to store :ref:`Variant<class_variant>` values on the filesystem using INI-style formatting.
-The stored values are indentified by a section and a key:
+The stored values are identified by a section and a key:

 ::